cyberholics/Dimensionality-Reduction-Technique-In-Machine-Learning/README.md

 Natural Language Processing encompasses a wide range of techniques and methods to process and analyse human language data.
 Here are some of the key techniques and approaches used in NLP:

 - **Tokenization:**
+Tokenization is the process of breaking down a text or a sequence of characters into smaller units called tokens.
+These tokens are typically words, subwords, or even individual characters, depending on the specific use case.
+Tokenization is a fundamental step in NLP, and it serves in the feature extraction process of NLP tasks because text data needs to be transformed into a numerical format that machine learning models can process.
+Tokens serve as the basic features for these models.
+By tokenizing text, you convert it into a format suitable for feature extraction.
+You can perform tokenization using

 <h2 id="topic3">Application of NLP</h2>